weaamasad99/BistroRestaurant/README.md

 Follow these steps to launch the system in your local environment.

 🟢 Step 1: Start the Server
-Open the project in your IDE (Eclipse) or rin Server JAR file.

-Navigate to src/server/ServerUI.java.

-Right-click and select Run 'ServerUI'.
+Run the Server JAR file in the computer with the DB.

 Verification: The Bistro Server Manager window will appear, waiting for connections.

 🔵 Step 2: Start the Client
-Navigate to src/client/ClientUI.java.

-Right-click and select Run 'ClientUI', or run the Clinet Jar.

 Action: In the window that opens, enter the Server IP (use localhost for local testing) and Port 5555.